rubyonjets/jets/docs/_docs/megamode-details.md

 1. The [jets-rails](https://github.com/tongueroo/jets-rails) gem is added to the Gemfile.
 The jets-rails gem adjusts the Rails application so it works with AWS Lambda and API Gateway.
 Notably, it adjusts the application to account for API Gateway stage urls.
 2. The Rails logger is set up to send output to CloudWatch Logs also.
 This is helpful for debugging.
 3. A `config/initializers/jets.rb` initializer is added to override some settings like assets pipeline settings and account for the API Gateway stage name.
-4. The `Gemfile` is checked for a ruby declaration and comments it out.
-Jets packages its own version of ruby.
-So the ruby declaration is not necessary and can cause issues when it mismatches with the Jets ruby version.
+4. The `Gemfile` is checked for a ruby declaration and is commented it out.
+The ruby declaration is not necessary and can cause issues when it mismatches with the AWS Lambda Ruby version.

 ## Separate Server Process